bcbeidel/programmers-book-club/clean-code/chapter-3.md

 ```

 * Uses consistent, descriptive names
-	* Using carefully chosen and descriptive terms help reach the point where there are no surprises when reading the code, and the way a method is implemented matches the descriptive name, using terminology that is uniform across the project (i.e. a door, is a door, is a door).
+    * Using carefully chosen and descriptive terms help reach the point where there are no surprises when reading the code, and the way a method is implemented matches the descriptive name, using terminology that is uniform across the project (i.e., a door, is a door, is a door).
     * "You know you are working on clean code when each routine turns out to be pretty much what you expect."  -Ward Cunningham (p.11)
 * Limits the number of input arguments
     * The more arguments that are involved to use a function the more room there is for interpretive error.
     * Example (p.42):  AssertEquals(message, expected, actual) - If the order matters then keeping these in line is imperative to proper use, more arguments means more opportunity for interpretive error.
 * Has No Side Effects
     * __"Side effects are lies.
 Your function promises to do one thing, but it also does another hidden thing."__ (Side Effect) (p.44)

 ``` java
 public class UserValidator {
  private Cryptographer cryptographer;